Two children with Ottobock leg prostheses spending time outdoors.

 And the socket?
 That's where an expert comes in.

-The socket is the direct physical link between your child and their new limb.
+The socket is the direct physical link between your child and their prosthesis.
 Because every body is unique, this component rarely comes off the shelf.
-Instead, your CPO will typically custom-build a socket that perfectly matches your child‘s residual limb.
+Instead, your prosthetist will custom-make a socket that perfectly matches your child‘s residual limb.
+This personalised fit is the secret to a secure, comfortable fit that keeps your child safe and stable.

 Prosthetist specialist working with an Ottobock prosthetic socket.